 Several days later, Cox made contact with the vacant building’s owner and was given a tour of the space; shortly after that, Cox, along with partner Mark Slegers, were given the heads up to begin work on what has emerged as the most adventurous urban agriculture project in a city, that’s, well, lousy with adventurous urban agriculture projects.

-Now just a little over a year old, the venture, dubbed RotterZwam (“zwam” being the Dutch word for fungus), takes advantage of Tropicana's abundant raw space and decidedly dank climate.
-Using spent coffee grounds collected from nearby cafes as a growing medium, oyster mushrooms are cultivated in the basement of the complex while other varieties of edible macrofungi are grown in what were once the changing rooms.
+Now just a little over a year old, the venture, dubbed RotterZwam (“zwam” being the Dutch word for fungus), takes advantage of Tropicana's abundant raw space and dank climate.
+Using spent coffee grounds collected from nearby cafes as a growing medium, oyster mushrooms are cultivated in the basement of the complex while other varieties of edible macrofungi are grown in the former changing rooms.

 Antwerp-born entrepreneur Gunter Pauli’s 2010 book “The Blue Economy” — this video provides an easy-to-follow explanation of the societal shift from scarcity to abundance that’s at the root of this business model — serves as a direct inspiration for Cox and Sleger’s vision.